gasimovv21/gasimovv21/README.md

-- 👋 Hi, I’m @gasimovv21
+- 👋 Hi, I’m Eltun Gasimov
-- 👀 I’m interested in Prgoramming.
+- 👀 I’m interested in Python, django backend developing.
-- 🌱 I’m currently learning Django and C++
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate Microsoft
+- 💞️ I’m looking to collaborate in the industry related to the creation of websites
 - 📫 You can contact with me : https://t.me/gas1movv21

 <!---